Visitors must park in the Red Hawk Deck, a metered space in Lot 20, or in the NJ Transit Garage on Clove Road.

 The Red Hawk Parking Deck is located on the main campus, adjacent to the Alexander Kasser Theater.
 The Red Hawk Parking Deck has a capacity of 984 parking spaces, including 21 accessible spaces for disabled parkers.
-The 2nd and 4th floors of the deck have handicap accessible doors that are opened by pressing a push plate.
+The 2nd and 4th floors of the deck have persons with disabilities accessible doors that are opened by pressing a push plate.

-The University provides handicapped-accessible parking spaces in an effort to accommodate persons with disabilities.
-Visitors to campus with a State-issued handicapped permit who do not possess an – MSU - issued handicapped parking permit should park in handicapped spaces in the Red Hawk Deck only or in metered spaces on campus.
-In accordance with applicable State regulations, those vehicles displaying state-issued handicapped permits that are parked in metered spaces need only pay $.60 for the first half-hour and then do not need to re-feed the meter for 24 hours.
+The University provides persons with disabilities accessible parking spaces.
+Visitors with a State-issued disability permit who do not possess a Montclair State-issued handicapped parking permit should park in disabled persons' spaces in the Red Hawk Deck only or in metered spaces on campus.
+In accordance with applicable State regulations, vehicles displaying state-issued disability permits may park in metered spaces and pay $1.00 for the first half-hour and then do not need to re-feed the meter for 24 hours.

 Driving directions to campus can be obtained here.

 Visitors traveling to campus via public transportation will find bus and train information on our Public Transit page.

 Visitors may ride the campus Shuttle Bus Service free of charge.
 Please visit the following links to obtain information about Shuttle Bus Schedules.
 All University shuttle buses are equipped with wheelchair lifts and are accessible to the disabled.

 For disabled visitors to campus, shuttle service can be arranged by emailing email@example.com or calling 973-655-3326.
 This service is available Mondays – Fridays 7:30 a.m. – 11:00 p.m. and upon a pre-arrangement for groups attending special events on campus during weekends.